 This post contains affiliate links.
 We earn a small commission if you click through and make a purchase.
 We only share brands we truly believe in.

-Why do we love Ethical & Organic Maternity Clothes?
+Why consider Ethical & Organic Maternity Clothes?

 Most maternity clothes are made with cheap synthetic materials (polyester, rayon, etc.) that don't last very long.
 We also don't wear them for more than a few months, so most of them end up going into the garbage and adding to our never-ending pile of textile waste.

 Ethical and organic maternity clothes make it easier to reduce your and your little ones' exposure to any toxic chemicals.
-They also reduce our ecological footprint and help us to support ethical labour and manufacturing practices just by purchasing (and voting for) ethically produced garments.
+They also reduce our ecological footprint and help us to support ethical labor and manufacturing practices just by purchasing (and voting for) ethically produced garments.

-How to shop for Ethical Organic Maternity Clothes
+How to shop for Ethical Organic Maternity Clothes?

 Before we get into it, I’d like to tell you a little bit about what to consider when choosing ethical maternity clothes (or any sustainable clothing brands for that matter).

 When it comes to maternity clothes specifically, an important factor is that, for many people, maternity clothes are only used for a set period of time, after which they are often no longer needed.
 For that reason, buying new may not be necessary.

 Instead, you can scour your closet for items that might still work throughout your pregnancy (like leggings or dresses), ask friends and family who might still have maternity clothes they would lend or pass down, and of course shop secondhand.
 For the latter, you can safely browse these 20 online thrift stores in the comfort of your own home, and if you need some help, my best thrift shopping tips are always here to guide you.
 Since maternity clothing is only used for a short period, you can also approach it like you are curating your own second-hand capsule wardrobe.

 When it comes to ethical and sustainable shopping in general though, we consider these 3 elements: